 Emotional intelligence (EI) is defined as the ability to understand, use, and manage emotions.
-This has been deemed an indispensable quality for many employees.
+This has been deemed an essential quality for many employees.
 Previous research has suggested that employees with high EI can readily apply this strength at work and benefit from it.
 However, research has also suggested that those who possess high EI might not effectively use this strength under certain circumstances.
 What can hold people back from actualizing their full EI potential?

 OSTRACISM AND EMOTIONAL INTELLIGENCE